 If you don’t want to carry a cell charger, consider purchasing a Fuel Rod.
 They are available for purchase inside the Disneyland parks, however they are less expensive to buy initially at places like the airport.
 There are many Fuel Rod machines at the Disneyland parks.
 Simply drop in your used Fuel Rod into the machine and a fully charged one rolls out, ready for you to use!
 You will need your own charging cord so don’t forget to pack that in with you.

 Apply frequently.
 Vacations with sunburns are a big bummer!
 Bring a lip balm with SPF too.

 There are strollers for rent in the Disneyland parks, but I have always liked having my own because that walk back to the car or hotel at the end of a long day can be awful when you’re trying to carry a sleeping child (and you are already tired yourself!).

-If you’re going to Walt Disney World, I can highly recommend Amusement Park Rentals.
-We used them on our last visit and it was great to have the stroller at the parks and resort but not have to deal with it at the airport.
+If you’re going to Walt Disney World, I highly recommend my travel partner, Kingdom Strollers.
+They will deliver and pick up directly to your resort hotel!
+It was great to have the stroller at the parks and resort but not have to deal with it at the airport.

 The bright sun can make everyone a bit cranky…and squinty.

 13. Souvenirs from Home